Frequently asked questions about open web app manifest files.

 No. The origin restriction is on content (HTML pages) only.
 Images and other embedded resources can be located elsewhere (for example, on a content delivery network), except for the app's icon, which must be served from the app's origin.

-Can I have more than one app at one origin?
+Can I have more than one app at my origin?

-Note: If you need to support old versions of Firefox OS/Desktop/Android, we recommend that you use a separate sub-domain for each of your apps.
+In the meantime, we recommend that you use a separate subdomain for each of your apps.
 For example,

 spreadsheet.mycoolapps.com for one app and

 texteditor.mycoolapps.com for another.
 For more information, see Adding a subdomain for an app.